b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 sco(s)
 ```

-I can do this also for functions (both build-in and written by myself).
+I can do this also for functions (both built-in and written by myself).
 Notice
 `.` goes before `(`

 ```jl